 While employee recognition is a big part of boosting engagement and motivation, rewards are just as important.
 Encouraging and organizing fun activities for your employees can drastically reduce burnout and boredom at work.

 Better yet, rewards programs don’t have to be expensive or flashy to be effective.
-Little perks or quick activities can be enough to give employees some much needed time to relax and recharge.
+Little perks or quick activities can be enough to give employees some much-needed time to relax and recharge.

 Here are some simple, effective rewards any employer can implement:

 - Flex time.
-This is one of the hottest perks right now and can cost employers little to no money to implement.
+This is one of the most desired perks right now and can cost employers little to no money to implement.
 If your employees’ jobs can be done remotely, letting them work from home occasionally will be much appreciated.
 If workers have to be in the office to do their jobs, consider allowing flexible hours.
 Letting people have control over their work schedules will make things like personal appointments and childcare a lot easier.

 - Added vacation time.
-Another much appreciated reward is more PTO.
+Another much-appreciated reward is more PTO.
 If a flex time benefit isn’t an option, giving employees an extra vacation day or two can help when they need to take time off for errands and appointments, allowing more time for an actual vacation.
 It’s important that with added PTO comes encouragement from management to use it, as many employees are reluctant to actually take time off.

 Some companies get creative with vacation time, too.
-Jade Palmieri, HR generalist at Millington Bank, started a program which gives employees extra PTO specifically to use for volunteering.
+Jade Palmieri, HR generalist at Millington Bank, started a program that gives employees extra PTO specifically to use for volunteering.
 This allows employees to be excused from work in order to help a cause they feel passionate about.